XKNX/xknx/docs/xknx.md

 - `multicast_group` is the multicast IP address - can be used to override the default multicast address (`224.0.23.12`)
 - `multicast_port` is the multicast port - can be used to override the default multicast port (`3671`)
 - `log_directory` is the path to the log directory - when set to a valid directory we log to a dedicated file in this directory called `xknx.log`.
 The log files are rotated each night and will exist for 7 days.
 After that the oldest one will be deleted.
-- if `state_updater` is set, XKNX will start (once `start() is called) an asynchronous process for syncing the states of all connected devices every hour
 - if `daemon_mode` is set, start will only stop if Control-X is pressed.
 This function is useful for using XKNX as a daemon, e.g. for using the callback functions or using the internal action logic.
 - `connection_config` replaces a ConnectionConfig() that was read from a yaml config file.